yuweiyang223/Mini-Data-Analysis-of-Vancouver-Tree-dataset-using-R/Mini_Data_Analysis 3/Mini-Data-Analysis-3.md

 For this Mini Data Analysis 3, I will be using the vancouver\_trees dataset.
 This analysis contains three exercises: 1.
 Special Data types
-2. Modelling 3.
+2. Modeling 3.
 Reading and writing data

 # Research questions:

-1.  **What’s relationship of diameter with respect to age of the tree for AMERICANO species.**
+1.  **What’s the relationship of diameter with respect to the age of the tree for AMERICANO species.**

 2.  **How many trees were planted every year in Kerrisdale neighbourhood?
 How about every season?
 Every month?**